jaskaransarkaria/enki-website/README.md

 ### Todos:

-- [ ] search by tags
+- [ ] figure out how to display products which have variants

 - [ ] make sure stock is correctly displayed
-- [ ] figure out variants/ multi choice products
 - [ ] classes
 - [ ] testing
 - [ ] storybook